This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Keep your child home if he is sick.
 Keep your child away from others as much as possible while he recovers.

 - Get your child vaccinated.
 The influenza vaccine helps prevent influenza (flu).
 Everyone older than 6 months should get a yearly influenza vaccine.
-Get the vaccine as soon as it is available, usually in October or November each year.
-Your child will need two vaccines during the first year they get the vaccine.
+Get the vaccine as soon as it is available, usually in September or October each year.
+Your child will need 2 vaccines during the first year they get the vaccine.
 The 2 vaccines should be given 4 or more weeks apart.
 It is best if the same type of vaccine is given both times.

 Follow up with your child's healthcare provider as directed: